devcybiko/hackrva-communications/README.md

 ## Folder Structure
 * data/ - holds the `sqlite3` database
 * html/*.html - the resultant monthly newsletters are stored here
-* html/*.png - the monthly 'header' .png files go here, too
+* html/*.png - the monthly 'header' .png files go here.
+YOU supply them.
 * js/ - javascript files
   * models/ - table definition for the tables.
 (Event.js)
 * monthly-json/ - temporary storage for each month's events in JSON format